 Colorado LLC: $185 Total

-A Colorado LLC is formed by filing Articles of Organization with the Secretary of State and paying the $50 filing fee.
-Articles of Organization are filed online and are processed immediately.
+A Colorado LLC is formed by filing Articles of Organization with the Secretary of State and paying the state filing fee.
+Articles of Organization are filed online and are processed immediately by the state.
 After your LLC is formed in Colorado, you will want to obtain an Employer Identification Number from the IRS, write an Operating Agreement, hold an initial member meeting, and open your business bank account.
 Once your business is up and running, you will be required to file a Periodic Report every year and pay the annual $10 fee.

 Or You Can Hire Us!